npnf-inc/PlayForKeeps/README.md

 ## Running the Game
 To run the game:
-1. Clone this project, and open it in Unity.
+1. Clone this project, and then open it in Unity.
 2. Open the first scene, `Assets/PlayForKeeps/Scenes/StartUp.unity`.
 3. Click Play.